benshope/PyOpenCL-Tutorial/README.md

 ## Why are some lines super-long?

 This tutorial does not follow PEP 8's recommendation of 79 characters per-line because there are long comments mixed in with the code.
-It is best to turn on code-wrap in your editor, while reading this tutorial.
+It is best to turn on code-wrap in your editor while reading this tutorial.

 ## Index

 - 01 Introspection - Find out about your computer's OpenCL situation
-- 02 Topic?
+- 02 Array Sum - Use OpenCL To Add Two Large Random Arrays